Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story is hitting .176 with seven doubles, a home run and five walks.
+- Story is batting .170 with seven doubles, a home run and five walks.

-- Story has reached base via a hit in 10 games this season (of 23 played), and had multiple hits in four of those games.
+- Story has reached base via a hit in 10 games this year (of 24 played), and had multiple hits in four of those games.

-- In three games this year (13.0%), Story has picked up an RBI, including two games with multiple runs batted in.
+- Story has driven in a run in three games this year (12.5%), including two games with multiple runs batted in.

-- He has scored at least one run five times this season (21.7%), including one multi-run game.
+- In five of 24 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.